6063-dg3294/HW06A/README.md

 ### How is the animation related to the text?
+There is no text indicating wind, but the leaves are floating at different speeds all the time, as if the wind is always there.
+Also, I created an eye in the middle to indicate gaze of us looking at the nature and vice versa.

 ### What were some of the challenges when implementing this exercise?
-I want to create the leaf movements using sin() and cosine.
+1. I want to create the leaf movements using sin() and cosine.
 I went to https://www.youtube.com/watch?v=qWIcAWYm-aU learn this on YouTube.
 It was hard for me to understand angle increment and how to relate that with sin() when writing.
 I had to find examples of how people use the triangle stuffs to debug.

+2. My coding abilities can only take me this far to create a still eye.
+I wanted it to blink somehow, but I failed to implement it.
+I might try to advance it in my midterm project.

+3. I don't find the image very well-made.
+It might be because text design are harder without shapes, but I'm sure there are people doing better then me (but there always will be).
+It actully took me almost a day to study and create things like angle change and building class().